Anchor Chain Snubbing Guide

 Chain Hooks and Grabs are designed to achieve a simple but strong means of securing a line to a length of chain under load.

-The internal dimensions of each link in a modern calibrated anchor chain are not large enough to facilitate a strong through-connection.
+The internal dimensions of each link in a modern calibrated anchor chain are not large enough to facilitate a strong internal connection.

-Chain hooks and grabs are therefore designed to fit over a link in one plane and rest on the next link which will naturally be at right angles.
+Chain hooks and grabs are designed to fit over a link in one plane and rest on the next link, which will naturally be at right angles.

 Hooks and Grabs can be divided into two broad categories: